ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 };
 ```

-The table element should be aligned to the `right` side by default.
-Its size should be `500x250px`.
+The table element should be aligned to the `left` side by default.
+Its size should be `550x450px`.
 The border style should be `dashed`, `3px` of its width, and the color specified as `Light green`.

 The content should be away about `10px` from the cell's edges (`padding`), vertically aligned to `bottom` and horizontally to `center`.